Getting this recovery right.

-A resilient recovery means focusing on efforts that benefit all San Diegans in this unique moment in time.
+The right recovery means focusing on efforts that benefit all San Diegans in this unique moment in time.

 It means ensuring that small businesses not only recover but thrive.
 It means that everyone—no matter the zip code they were born in—has access to opportunities and the education that enables them.
 It means designing a region where owning a car is not a requirement to access opportunities.
 It means elevating black and brown voices and weaving them into our regional narrative.

 The stakes could not be higher that we get this recovery right.
 We must rebuild an economy that is more resilient than before, so prosperity reaches more people.

 And we believe that employers—those that provide jobs, opportunities, and wealth—must step up to make this happen.